a ridge on the cerebral cortex

 Week 2

-"Beacon targets early-stage startups, using ClickHouse for real-time queries"
+"Pulse targets early-stage startups.
+Switched to columnar DB for real-time queries"

 Week 3

-"Beacon's moat is sub-second latency + Stripe-native cohort analysis"
+"Pulse's moat is sub-second latency + native payment integration"

 Week 4

-"Beacon needs YC demo by April 1.
+"Pulse needs demo by April 1.
 Ship churn predictor or cut scope."

 Gyrus runs on your machine.
 You pay your LLM provider directly.
 No accounts, no cloud, no middleman.